 If you are involved in a charity or a public service effort, or are part of a non-profit organization, All Hit WUHU-107 would love to help you raise those funds, raise public awareness, or promote your charity to make southern Kentucky a better place to live.
 Simply fax your press release to 843-0454, or complete the "What's Happening" report on this website.

-Give treasured gifts this Holiday season!
-Adopt a real Florida manatee from Save the Manatee Club.
+Welcome Spring’s arrival!
+Surprise family and friends with manatee gift adoptions from Save the Manatee Club.
 Each tax-deductible gift adoption costs $25 and includes a color photo, biography, and adoption certificate of an endangered manatee living in Florida.
-Or for $35, you’ll also receive the Club’s magnificent 2014 manatee wall calendar.
-Shipping is free in the U.S. Help protect the gentle manatees and their aquatic habitat for future generations.
-Call toll free at 1-800-432-JOIN or visit www.savethemanatee.org
+Or for $35, you’ll also receive a free 8-inch plush manatee.
+To adopt a real manatee and to help protect imperiled manatees and their habitat for future generations, call toll free at 1-800-432-JOIN or visit www.savethemanatee.org.

 More than one million wild animals are killed each year, illegally.
 Poaching is

 just one of the risks animals face at our hands.
 The Humane Society's Wildlife Land Trust has a deep concern to help preserve those open spaces for our wildlife friends so they can live and thrive like they used to.
 Destruction of their habitats threaten their very existence.
 The best way to protect wildlife is to protect the land where they live.
 The Humane Society Wildlife Land Trust works with private landowners to protect wildlife, to preserve natural habitats and establishing permanent sanctuaries.
 To learn more or to work with The Humane Society Wildlife Land Trust call 800-729-SAVE, that's 800-729-S-A-V-E. Or visit www.WildlifeLandTrust.org.